-Being out in the sun with kids is funny, messy and guaranteed to bring out the smiles.
-Yet it’s also pretty stressful making sure you keep their tiny bodies safe in the sunshine.
+Being out with kids is fun, messy and brings out the smiles but protecting them from the sun can be a worry.
 Here’s what you need to know about sun safety.

 1. Stay in the shade

 Shade, especially when you have a small child, is your friend.
-Particularly between 11am and 3pm when the sun is strongest (NHS, 2017a).
-Remember that kids can get their vitamin D from supplements (NHS, 2015).
+Particularly between 11am and 3pm when the sun is strongest (NHS, 2019a).
+Remember that we can get our vitamin D even in the shade (NHS, 2020).

 2. Be extra strict under six months

 Babies’ skin is much more sensitive than adult skin.
 Damage caused by repeated exposure to sunlight could lead to skin cancer in later life.
-Keep babies under the age of six months out of direct sunlight.
+Keep babies under the age of six months out of direct sunlight (NHS, 2021a).